openwallet-foundation/tac/docs/governance/project-annual-review-process.md

 * What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?
 * How can the OpenWallet Foundation help you achieve your upcoming goals?
 * Do you think that your project meets the criteria for another stage (see [Project Lifecycle Acceptance Criteria for the different stages](project-lifecycle.md))?

+A [template](../projects/reviews/0000-template-annual.md) has been provided for your use.

 ## Annual Review by the TAC